HOW TO FORM AN LLC IN IDAHO

 Idaho Secretary of State Filing Fees

 The filing fee is $100.
 There is an online credit card processing fee of $1 as well, and the state charges an additional $20 for 1 day expedited processing.

 Got the LLC Formation Blues?

 Cheer up.
 You have options.
-Idaho Registered Agent LLC will complete and file your Certificate of Organization start to finish for a flat fee of $236.
+Idaho Registered Agent LLC will complete and file your Certificate of Organization start to finish for $236 total (or $256 expedited).
 Not a bad deal, if you ask us.